cyberman54/ESP32-Paxcounter/README.md

 - [Charles Hallard](https://github.com/hallard) for major code contributions to this project
 - [robbi5](https://github.com/robbi5) for the payload converter
 - [terrillmoore](https://github.com/mcci-catena) for maintaining the LMIC for arduino LoRaWAN stack
+- [sbamueller](https://github.com/sbamueller) for writing the tutorial in Make Magazine